 (i) be permitted to proceed to the next year of the Doctor of Clinical Psychology programme; or

-(ii) be permitted to resubmit within a prescribed period a limited number of coursework assignments and one placement as defined in the Programme specification; or
+(ii) be permitted to resubmit within a prescribed period a limited number of coursework assignments and one placement report in accordance with the Programme Regulations for the degree; or

-(iii) be awarded the degree of MSc in Therapeutic Psychology by Coventry University for satisfactory completion of all components of the first two years of the programme; or
+(iii) be awarded the degree of MSc in Abnormal Psychology by Coventry University for satisfactory completion of all components of the first two years of the programme; or

 (iv) be required to withdraw from the Doctor of Clinical Psychology programme.

 Where a candidate has been permitted to resubmit work in accordance with paragraph (ii) above, the Programme Assessment Board shall consider the resubmitted work presented by the candidate and shall make a decision on the candidate's progress in accordance with either paragraph (i), (iii) or (iv) above.
-Students may be permitted only one resubmission in a module, where resubmissions are allowed.
+Resubmission of work will be permitted on one occasion only.

 (c) In accordance with the Programme Regulations for the degree, in addition to a placement report and professional portfolio, students will be required to submit a research thesis during the third year.
 The report shall not exceed 20,000 words in length exclusive of appendices, footnotes, tables and bibliography.
 Extensions to the submission deadline for the thesis shall only be permitted in exceptional circumstances.